zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 Let's grab our refactor opportunity now to reorganize our classes a bit into packages, by introducing separate folders for the aggregate root(s), commands, and events.

-### Step 4: booking identical room on an available date
+### Step 4: booking an identical room on an available date

 We are going to make the business logic a bit more explicit by demanding that we can reserve the same room, as long as we reserve it on a different date!